hamishivi/snmn-pytorch/README.md

 python train.py configs/<config name>
 ```

 Where the config file is one of the files present in the `configs` directory.
-Look below for short explanations on each config and expected performance on each.
-Feel free to make your own config yamls to investigate different hyperparameters and such!
+Look below for short explanations on each config and expected performance on each.  **Note that you'll need to have downloaded the regular CLEVR dataset for the VQA and joint configs, and the CLEVR-ref dataset for the loc and joint configs.** Feel free to make your own config yamls to investigate different hyperparameters and such!
 We also use pytorch-lightning to handle training and logging, so take a look at `train.py` and `config.py` to see what training options are used to tune them to your preference.

 ## Results